 Making the Starter or Poolish

-To make the pizza dough, you first make the starter.
+To make the pizza dough, you first make the poolish or starter.
 Think of making a loaf of homemade sourdough bread, you always start with a sourdough starter.
 It’s the same with this pizza dough.
 You make your own starter, or poolish, that sits in the fridge overnight.

-To make the poolish you combine the water, honey, yeast and 00 flour.
-A quick easy stir to combine, then let sit uncovered for 15 minutes.
-Cover, let sit out for an hour and then store in the fridge overnight (and not more than 24 hours).
+Step 3.
+Cover, let sit out for an hour, and then store in the fridge overnight (and not more than 24 hours).

-Making the Dough
+Making the Poolish Pizza Dough

-Instead of kneading the dough you will need to work the dough.
+Step 5.
+Instead of kneading the dough, you will need to work the dough.
 I do this by holding the dough in one hand, and while still holding it toss the other end of the dough so that it flops and smacks the counter.
-Then scoop up the dough again in one hand and repeat.
-Do not add any more flour.
-You can add a little bit of olive oil to your hands to make it easier to “flop” the dough on the counter.

-Work the dough like this for 10 minutes.
-Then let it rest for 10 minutes.
-Shape the dough into a round ball by tucking any rough pieces underneath and into the bottom of the dough.
-Place in a separate large bowl.
-Cover with a small amount of olive oil and a towel.
+Step 8.
+Place the dough in a separate large bowl.
+Cover with a small amount of olive oil (Image 8-1).
+Then cover the bowl with a dry kitchen towel (Image 8-2).
 Let rise in a warm place for 1-2 hours or until doubled.

 Stretching Out the Dough

-Lightly flour the counter or a clean smooth work surface.
-Divide the dough into two balls.
-Place the dough on the counter and lightly press dimples into the center of the dough with your fingers, pressing outwards towards the edges slightly.
-Flip the dough over and repeat.
+Place the dough on the counter and lightly press dimples into the center of the dough with your fingers (Image 10-1), pressing outwards towards the edges slightly (Image 10-2).
+Flip the dough over and repeat (Image 10-3).

 There is also a method where you place the dough on the counter and your hand facing down on the middle of the dough, then pull back part of the dough over your hand and forearm turning your hand palm side up and raising the dough off the counter stretching the dough in the process.

 I find this difficult to do because my fingernails pierce the dough creating holes.
-Do what works for you as long as you are using your hands and not using a rolling pin which will prevent that crispy air-bubble filled crust from forming.
+Do what works for you as long as you are using your hands and not using a rolling pin which will prevent that crispy air-bubble-filled crust from forming.

 Tips for Sauce and Toppings

-- Use fresh mozzarella, not low moisture.
+- Mozarella: Use fresh mozzarella, not low moisture.
 If possible, use mozzarella di bufala, or mozzarella cheese from the milk of water buffalo.
-This is a specific designation in Italy but Buffalo mozzarella can be purchased at some specialty food stores in the US, otherwise any good quality fresh mozzarella will be great.
+This is a specific designation in Italy but Buffalo mozzarella can be purchased at some specialty food stores in the US, otherwise, any good quality fresh mozzarella will be great.

-- Other toppings: this Naples style pizza dough works with a wide variety of toppings.
+- Other Toppings: this Naples-style pizza dough works with a wide variety of toppings.

 - Classic: San Marzano tomatoes, fresh mozzarella and basil